-The development, implementation and enforcement of the MCS Code of Conduct is a cooperative effort among students, parents, teachers and staff, administrators, District Office staff and the District Education Council (DEC).
+The development, implementation and enforcement of the MCS Code of Conduct is a cooperative effort among students, parents, teachers and staff, administrators, ASDS staff and the District Education Council (DEC).
 The roles and responsibilities of each member of the school community are critical to this process.

-A. District Education Council/District Office
+A. District Education Council/Anglophone School District South

-The District Education Council, Superintendent, and District Office staff will offer support and guidance to all schools in order to promote positive learning and working environments in schools throughout the district by:
+The DEC, Superintendent, and ASDS staff will offer support and guidance to all schools in order to promote positive learning and working environments in schools throughout the district by:

-- developing policies and directives that guide the schools in the implementation and enforcement of the School District 6 Code of Conduct as it relates to the District Improvement Plan; - seeking input from administrators and reviewing these policies regularly;
+- developing policies and directives that guide the schools in the implementation and enforcement of the ASDS Code of Conduct as it relates to the District Improvement Plan; - seeking input from administrators and reviewing these policies regularly; - establishing a process that clearly communicates the MCS Code of Conduct to all parents, students and staff in a manner that ensures their commitment and support;